"Titanic" effects creator Digital Domain bankrupt, sale agreed

 The bankruptcy is a black eye for Florida state and local officials who committed $135 million to subsidize the construction of a state-of-the-art studio in Port St. Lucie, which the company closed last week.

-The Florida Department of Economic Opportunity demanded on Tuesday the immediate repayment of $20 million of state funds the company had received.
-Spokesman Ben Wolf told Reuters the department was exploring its legal options to recover the funds.

-Enterprise Florida, a public-private partnership that was involved in negotiating the incentives for Digital Domain but later recommended against providing support, said it was looking at clawback provisions.
+"If the company is not able to meet its contractual obligations there are clawback provisions for the state to seek its money back," said Stuart Doyle, spokesman for Enterprise Florida, a public-private partnership that was involved in negotiating the incentives for Digital Domain but later recommended against providing support to the company.

-"We're looking at the company saying 'OK you're not going to meet these job requirements so we need to start talking about a repayment plan,'" said spokesman Stuart Doyle.
+"We're looking at the company saying 'OK you're not going to meet these job requirements so we need to start talking about a repayment plan,'" Doyle said.
 "We would go aggressively after our investment."

 It was not immediately clear how much of the promised subsidies were paid.